Woolworths Supermarkets: History

 With the company and its stores running successfully, Woolworths began to experiment with expanding their grocery range – more stores began stocking fresh fruits and vegetables and a larger range of food.
 The first self-service store in Beverly Hills, Sydney was opened in 1955.
-In 1958 the first supermarket was opened at Dee Why, followed by the first purpose built supermarket at Warrawong in 1960.
+In 1958 the first supermarket was opened at Dee Why, followed by the first purpose-built supermarket at Warrawong Plaza in 1960.
+This site closed in 2012, but reopened in 2024.
+In 1958 Woolworths Limited acquired all 32 Brisbane Cash & Carry stores, which was a popular Brisbane grocery store chain.
+These were then later rebranded as Woolworths stores.
 As Woolworths gradually focused more on groceries, the first Big W department store was opened in 1964 at Jesmond, New South Wales.

-In 2018, Woolworths Group stopped providing single-use plastic bags during checkout at the same time as Coles Supermarkets, bringing them in line with Australia's third-biggest supermarket, Aldi.
-In the following three months, Australian's plastic bag use dropped by 80%, leading to 1.5 billion fewer bags going to landfill.
-Woolworths also committed to removing 180 tonnes of plastic packaging from their products in 2018.